Tech-at-DU/d3-tutorial/04-scales/readme.md

 ### Extents

-Earlier you found the minimum and maximum values from a a set of values.
-These the extents.
+Earlier you found the minimum and maximum values from a set of values.
+These are the extents.
 Since this is such a common operation D3 provides a helper method that does just this!

-Like everything else the extents emthod takes a callback!
+Like everything else, the extents method takes a callback!
 The extents method returns an array containing the minimum and maximum values.

 Try it out: